vakandi/l2-cv-bot/SETUP_GUIDE.md

 - **"Visual Studio not found"**: Install Visual Studio 2022 with C++ workload

 ### Runtime Issues
-- **"Interception driver not found"**: Install the Interception driver and reboot
 - **"Can't find window"**: Make sure Lineage II is running and use the correct window title
 - **Bot not detecting targets**: Adjust color thresholds in `run.bat` for your specific game client
+- **Input not working**: Make sure the bot has focus and Lineage II window is active

 ### Game Compatibility
 - Originally developed for **Gracia Epilogue** client